memoryStack/goPracticeProjects/README.md

 # goPracticeProjects
-after learing some basics about GO i will be solving exercises from https://courses.calhoun.io/courses/cor_gophercises course one by one until i get a good enough grasp on the GO
+after learning some basics about GO i will be solving exercises from https://courses.calhoun.io/courses/cor_gophercises course one by one until i get a good enough grasp on the GO

 Learnings from Problem 1